Judhajit-Roy/Multi-label-Classification-of-Research-Articles/README.md

 # Baseline and Evaluation metric
 The Multinomial Naive Bayes model is the considered as the baseline model as it is simple to implement and has a chance of obtaining reasonable results.
-Since, it is a Multi-label classification problem the metric used Macro-F1.
-Macro-F1 is average of the individual F1 scores of every class.
-Therefore, it gives equal importance to each class.

 For the Multinomial Naive Bayes model the classification report is the following:

 ![alt text](https://github.com/Judhajit-Roy/Multi-label-Classification-of-Research-Articles/blob/main/Images/nb%20result.JPG)

+The classification report provides several metrics to analyze the performance of the model like precision, recall, F1-score and support.
+Since, it is a Multi-label classification problem the main evaluation metric to compare the models is Macro-F1.
+Macro-F1 is the average of the individual F1 scores of every class.
+Therefore, it gives equal importance to each class.
-Thus, the baseline Macro-f1 score is 0.20.
+Thus, the baseline Macro-f1 score is **0.20**.

 # Results